nicolagp/scopa-ai/README.md

 ## To do
 - Think of a better way of displaying the game
-- Check fix for trying to take a card that has 2 on the table
+- Work on randomized playing strategy and player inheritance

 ## Proposed playing strategies
 - Random Moves